peterjmit/peterjmit.com/src/documents/blog/a-better-workflow-with-chef-and-vagrant.html.md

 __The problem__

-I set up my chef repository a while back, and I thought I was doing everything as I should, I had some community cookbooks, some github cookbooks (modified as part of my chef-repo), and some custom cookbooks all in the same repository.
+I set up my chef repository a while back, and I thought I was doing everything as I should, I had some community cookbooks, some Github cookbooks (modified as part of my chef-repo), and some custom cookbooks all in the same repository.
-I then had roles naemd things like "database", "application" or "cache" and it all seemed to fit together nicely.
-These roles could then be composed to build a server to host _any_ application, theoretically keeping things seperated and re-usable.
+I then had roles named things like "database", "application" or "cache" and it all seemed to fit together nicely.
+These roles could then be composed to build a server to host _any_ application, theoretically keeping things separated and re-usable.

 The problem came when it was time to change the software stack slightly.